 Dara has practiced in both State and Federal courts and has successfully argued before Appellate Division resulting in a change of the law benefitting minors faced with alternative medical treatment choices.

 Dara has served as a member of the Supreme Court of New Jersey District I Ethics Committee and as the Atlantic County Bar Association liaison to the New Jersey State Bar Association.
-She is a member of the Board of Governors of New Jersey Association of Justice (formerly ATLA-NJ).
+She is a member of the Board of Governors of New Jersey Association of Justice (formerly ATLA-NJ) and co-chair of the education committee.
 She is designated by the Superior Court as an Arbitrator and also serves as a court appointed Superior Court Special Part Mediator in both Atlantic & Cape May Counties.

 Dara has lectured for New Jersey Institute for Continuing Legal Education as well as the American Association for Justice and New Jersey Association of Justice teaching trial advocacy, premises liability, auto insurance, paralegal litigation assistance and trial preparation.

-Her activism has extended to community affairs where she is on the Advisory Counsel of CASA of Atlantic & Cape May Counties, Bd. of Trustees for the Margate Community Church, and Mission volunteer traveling to hurricane and tornado torn communities rebuilding homes, MANNA & Atlantic City Rescue Mission food preparation and MRHS After Prom committee.
-She is a past president of the Greater Atlantic City Jaycees, board member and legal counsel for the New Jersey Fresh Seafood Festival and was named a “Woman of Distinction” for her community service by The Press of Atlantic City.
-Dara is married to Norman Roche, a retired firefighter, and is the proud mother of Colin Roche who is attending Cornell University & Raina Roche, a student at the University of San Francisco.
+Her activism has extended to community affairs where she is on the Advisory Counsel of CASA of Atlantic & Cape May Counties, Bd. of Trustees for the Margate Community Church, and Mission volunteer traveling to hurricane and tornado torn communities rebuilding homes, MANNA & Atlantic City Rescue Mission food preparation and Shultz-Hill Foundation.
+She is also the mock-trial coach for Egg Harbor Township High School, which won the county championship in 2020.
+She is a past president of the Greater Atlantic City Jaycees, and was named a “Woman of Distinction” for her community service by The Press of Atlantic City.